 Paul is a member of The Oriel Singers.
 He spent his working life translating technical Russian and editing journals and books.
 He is married to the beautiful Jane and has seven children and three grandchildren.
 How did that happen?

 Jeremy, now enjoying retirement from running Cheltenham’s festivals, is a keen croquet player.
 He is a devoted grandpa to Daisy (12) and her younger brothers, and adores all his extended family, including of course ‘granny’ (Lindsay), whom he met whilst singing, when they were both students, in Cambridge.

 Crispin has enjoyed many years of making music in London and Gloucestershire, while serving as a Church of England priest and teaching RS, Philosophy and Ethics in Guildford and Bristol.
 Now settled in beautiful rural Herefordshire, he is priest-in-charge of the StowCaple benefice of 7 parishes between Hereford and Ross-on-Wye.
 With the oceans of spare time this affords him he would secretly like to own and run a Bordeaux vineyard.

-Ken was a choral scholar at Christ Church Oxford and sang in London with the Corydon Singers, and other top chamber choirs.
-In addition to the ‘day job’, peering into computerised accounting systems, he takes up up every possible opportunity for vocal fulfilment!
-From time to time this means - the Oriel Singers, Cappella Singers, choral society solo engagements and occasional visits to Gloucester Cathedral and Tewkesbury Abbey.
+Ken was a choral scholar at Christ Church Oxford and sang in London with the Corydon Singers and other top chamber choirs.
+In addition to the ‘day job’ peering into computerised accounting systems he is a novice beekeeper.
+Otherwise, he takes up every possible chance for vocal fulfilment, which from time to time includes the Oriel Singers, Cappella Singers, choral society solo work and visits to Gloucester Cathedral and Tewkesbury Abbey.